View Profile Page

-I am Associate Professor of Writing Studies and Director of Gender, Sexuality, and Women's Studies at Montclair State University.
-I teach undergraduate and graduate courses in the fields of rhetoric-composition and women's and gender studies.
+I am Professor of Writing Studies and Director of Gender, Sexuality, and Women's Studies at Montclair State University.
+I teach, research, and write in the fields of rhetoric-composition and gender and sexuality studies.
 My research interests include writing teacher preparation, pedagogical theories and the teaching of writing, community literacy and activist writing/rhetorics, medical rhetorics, and feminist research methodologies, especially ethnography as a tool for rhetorical study.
 I am the author of _First Semester: Graduate Students, First-Year Writing, and the Challenge of Middle Ground_, published jointly Southern Illinois University Press and the Conference on College Composition and Communication/NCTE as part of the Studies in Writing and Rhetoric series in 2012 and co-editor, with Laurie Cella, of _Unsustainable: Re-imagining Community Literacy, Service-Learning, Public Writing, and the University (Lexington Press, 2012).
-My third book, _Surrender: Feminist Rhetorics and Ethics in Love and Illness_, is forthcoming in early 2019 with Southern Illinois University Press (http://www.siupress.com/books/978-0-8093-3714-9).
+My third book, _Surrender: Feminist Rhetorics and Ethics in Love and Illness_, is newly available via Southern Illinois University Press (http://www.siupress.com/books/978-0-8093-3714-9).

 My essays appear in a variety of professional journals; a recent open-access piece can be found in the journal Peitho (http://peitho.cwshrc.org/issue/18-1/).

 See below for links to book information and professional resources.

 Office hours, in addition to those posted below, are also available by appointment.